LOADING ...

 And Madeline admired it and much to my

-Said she'd like to know the man had such dreamy eyes.
+Said like to know the man that had such dreamy eyes.

-"It didn't take long to know him and before the month had
+"It take long to know him and before the month had flown

 My friend had my darlin' and I was left alone

-And ere a year of misery had passed my head
+And ere a year of misery had above my head

-The jewel that I had treasured so, had and was dead.
+The that I had treasured so, had tarnished and was dead.

-"That's why I took to drink, boys - why, I never saw you
+"That's why I took to drink, - why, I never saw you smile

-I thought you'd be and laughing all the while
+I thought you'd be amused and laughing all the

-Why, what's the matter - friend?
-There's a teardrop in eye
+Why, what's the matter - friend? a teardrop in your eye

-Come, like me; why 'tis only babes and women that would cry.
+Come, laugh like me; why 'tis only and women that would cry.

-"Say, boys, if you'd give me just another whiskey, I'll really be
+"Say, boys, if you'd me just another whiskey, I'll really be glad

-And I'll draw right here a picture of the face that me mad
+And I'll draw right here a of the face that drove me mad

-Give me that of chalk with which you mark the baseball score
+me that piece of chalk with which you mark the baseball score

 And you see the lovely Madeline upon the barroom floor."

-Another drink and with chalk in hand the vagabond
+Another drink and with chalk in the vagabond began

-To sketch a face well might buy the soul of any man
+To sketch a face that well buy the soul of any man

-And then as he another lock upon the shapely head
+And then as he placed another lock upon the head

-With a fearful shriek, he leaped and fell across the - dead.
+With a fearful shriek, he and fell across the picture - dead.

 Videos